skylermaxwell42/SwE-Git-Walkthrough/README.md

 # SwE-Git-Walkthrough
 Git version control is the most popular version control software (VCS) used in industry and academia due to its efficiency, ease of use, and portability.
-The following walkthrough is a Git 101 with an emphasis on going through the motions of
+The following walkthrough is a Git 101 with an emphasis on going through the motions of;

     1. Creating a repository
     2. Implementing a feature in an isolated environment